Scaling and Root Planing New York City and Manhattan

 After Your Scaling and Root Paning Procedure

 After your scaling and root planing procedure is complete, you will be scheduled for a series of aftercare visits with Dr. Kissel.
 These regular checkups are important to keep because they check your mouth’s progress of healing from periodontitis and returning to a normal, healthy state.
-During these checkups in Dr. Kissel’s New York City offices, he will check the status of your gums and your pockets, looking for signs that your gum inflammation is going away and that your pockets are shrinking.
-The good news is that for most scaling and root planing patients, your gums will return to a healthy pink and will reattach to your teeth on their own, without the need for additional, surgical intervention.
+During these checkups in Dr. Kissel’s office, he will check the status of your gums and your pockets, looking for signs that your gum inflammation is going away and that your pockets are shrinking.
+The good news is that for most scaling and root planing New York City and Manhattan patients, your gums will return to a healthy pink and will reattach to your teeth on their own, without the need for additional, surgical intervention.

 How Do I Care for My Teeth After a Scaling and Root Planing Procedure?

 If you’ve had a scaling and root planing procedure performed, it’s important that you follow proper oral healthcare hygiene after your treatment to prevent the periodontitis from returning.
 This means that you should:

 - Brush your teeth twice daily;